yonaskolb/Genesis/README.md

 ```

 #### 3. Options Argument
-Pass specifc options with `--options` like this
+Pass specific options with `--options` like this

 ```
 -- options "option1: value 2, option2: value 2"